 - The Mathematics Department adheres to the guidelines related to test-out exams as printed in the University undergraduate catalog.

-To register for a mathematics test-out exam at, contact the Mathematics Department Office by phone 608.342.1743 or E-mail Barb Barnet at firstname.lastname@example.org.
-Please provide your name, course number you desire to test out of, mailing address, phone number and the date you are registering for.
+To register for a mathematics test-out exam at, contact the Mathematics Department Office by phone 608.342.1743 or E-mail Barb Barnet at email@example.com.
+Please provide your name, the name of the course you desire to test out of, e-mail address, phone number and the date you are registering for.
+You must register at least 24 hours prior to the start of the exam.

 Bring the Following items with you to the test-out exam